-The foregoing guidelines shall be effective immediately and may be modified from time to time by the Board of Governors as circumstances warrant.
-The guidelines are intended to apply prospectively to all university and DSO debt, and not to adversely affect any university or DSO debt currently outstanding or projects approved by the BOG or University Boards of Trustees prior to, or existing, as of January 26, 2006.
+The foregoing guidelines shall be effective immediately and may be modified from time to time by the Board as circumstances warrant.
+The guidelines are intended to apply prospectively to all university and DSO debt, and not to adversely affect any university or DSO debt currently outstanding or projects approved by the Board or board of trustees prior to, or existing, as of January 26, 2006.